Travel trade and groups

 A tactile tour for the visually impaired and British Sign Language (BSL) interpreted tour for the hard of hearing are available.

 that during July and August we do not admit unbooked groups into the Royal Pavilion at the weekends.
 The building is very busy at these times.
 Please book your group in with our bookings team, who will be able to give you a time slot for entry.

-Refreshment packages are available for groups in the excellent Pavilion Dining Rooms
+Refreshment packages are available for groups in the excellent Royal Pavilion Tearoom

 Highlights of a visit include the extraordinary Music Room, the Banqueting Room with its table laid out for a Regency banquet, the King's Apartments, the Long Gallery and the state-of-the-art Great Kitchen.

-There are a number of ways of enhancing your group visit to the Royal Pavilion, including multi media guides, guidebooks, specialist guided tours and afternoon tea in the Pavilion Dining Rooms.
+There are a number of ways of enhancing your group visit to the Royal Pavilion, including multi media guides, guidebooks, specialist guided tours and afternoon tea in the Royal Pavilion Tearoom.